onestardao/WFGY/TensionUniverse/Experiments/Q124_MVP/README.md

 - how to compare different oversight designs by looking at both error rates and tension profiles.

-The same pattern can be reused across other S class problems in this pack:
+The same pattern can be reused across other S-class problems in this pack:

-- in some problems, the "worlds" are scientific projects or long horizon policies,
+- in some problems, the "worlds" are scientific projects or long-horizon policies,
 - in others, they are synthetic AI tasks or games,
 - but in all cases the oversight layer is treated as a system with its own tension geometry, not as a black box.